Wil-Cox Bridge: Historical attractions

 Tourist attractions in the area included Trading Ford and the former site of the Civil War fort Camp Yadkin, also called Fort York, from where General George Stoneman was defeated in the last Confederate victory in North Carolina, when he tried to destroy the important railway bridge across the Yadkin River on April 12, 1865.
 So it was the location of one of the final military actions of the Civil War.
 Dr. Max Walser, chair of the Wil-Cox Bridge/Fort York Steering Committee, said in 2018 that Native Americans first lived in the area 12,000 years ago, and that Spanish settlers under Juan Pardo attempted to start a colony around 1567.

+Indigenous settlements

-Explorer John Lederer visited Saura Indians at Trading Ford in 1670.
-John Lawson described a Sapona settlement where Native Americans crossed the river.
+Explorer John Lederer visited Cheraw at Trading Ford in 1670.
+John Lawson described a Saponi settlement where Native Americans crossed the river.
 Rowan County was formed in 1753, and Salisbury in 1755, because this was the location of a popular trading path.
 During the American Revolution, Nathanael Greene crossed the river ahead of Charles Cornwallis, who could not follow because of flooding from a storm.
 Historians considered this event to be important to the Americans in the war.
 At a battle re-enactment at the Old Stone House on June 11, 2022, Rowan Museum executive director Aaron Kepley said, "If the Yadkin River had not flooded when it did, we may all still be British."